 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.

-The 2010-11 Estimate of Needs was amended by supplemental appropriations as follows:
+The 2011-12 Estimate of Needs was not amended by any supplemental appropriations.